hajdumozes/text-adventure/README.md

 * Special attacks are available to all characters, including enemies

 ## Certain future plans chronologically:
-* Shields
+* More detailed Console (+Method location overhaul)
-* Initiative for party-battles.
+* Dexterity multiplier implementation to damage and initiative
 * Ranged battle and combat distance.